Jump to topic

-The Neonatal-Perinatal Medicine Neonatal Advanced Practice Provider fellow will be provided with experience and education in various departments, including the neonatal intensive care unit, newborn nursery, NICU bedside nursing, NICU high-risk developmental clinic, maternal fetal medicine, pediatric radiology, pediatric cardiology, pediatric cardiothoracic surgery, pediatric surgery and pediatric pulmonology.
+The Neonatal-Perinatal Medicine Neonatal Advanced Practice Provider fellow will be provided with experience and education in various departments, including the neonatal intensive care unit, newborn nursery, NICU bedside nursing, NICU high-risk developmental clinic, maternal fetal medicine, pediatric radiology, pediatric cardiology and cardiothoracic surgery, pediatric surgery and pediatric pulmonology.

-The Neonatal Advanced Practice Provider fellow will also be provided experience in the simulation lab.
+The Neonatal Advanced Practice Provider fellow will also be provided experience in the Clinical Simulation Center.

 Penn State Health Milton S. Hershey Medical Center is a tertiary-care teaching hospital designated as a level IV neonatal intensive care unit providing the highest care to patients from surrounding areas.
 Advanced technology, appropriate facilities and a modern approach to health care delivery will provide fellows with the resources needed to become a well-rounded provider who is a leader in the area of neonatal medicine.